-Learn more about UWB and how this precise, quick, and reliable radio-frequency (RF) technology can be used to create indoor positioning and asset tracking experiences like never before.
+Learn more about UWB and how this precise, quick, and reliable radio-frequency (RF) technology can be used to enable advanced real-time location systems and asset tracking deployments.

 Ultra-wideband, or UWB, is a short-range RF technology for wireless communication that can be leveraged to detect the location of people, devices, and assets with unrivaled precision.
 Like other communication protocols including Bluetooth and Wi-Fi, UWB can be used to transmit data between devices through radio waves.
 It does so with short nanosecond pulses over an “ultra-wide” range of frequencies.